 Our herd of eight purebred Jersey dairy cows is outdoors on pasture 365 days a year.
 That number compares quite favorably to the organic dairy standard, which is just 120 days outdoors (or less, when there is no pasture, as in the recent drought in many places in the west)!
 We have enough pasture on our 100-acre farm that we can rotate the cows onto fresh grass throughout the year.
 In the dry parts of summer and the cold of winter, when the grass slows its growth, we supplement the fresh grass with our own hay that we gather during the late spring’s abundance.

 If you want to see for yourself how our cows live, you can view them in their habitat by hiking through our farm between miles 4 and 4.75 on the Banks-Vernonia State Trail, just north of the Manning trailhead parking lot.
-It actually can be hard to see the cows much of the time, as they have a large pasture and many shaded areas in which to rest.
-We take them across the trail once a day for milking (late afternoon in winter, shifting gradually to early evening in summer), so you often can find them hanging out near the central gates and their main water tanks (milepost 4.5) in the later afternoons.
+It actually can be hard to see the cows much of the time, as they have a large pasture complex that we move them through and many shaded areas in which to rest.
+You often can find the meat steers hanging out near the central gates and their main water tanks (milepost 4.5) in the later afternoons.